webpack/stylelint-webpack-plugin/README.md

 - Default: `true`

-The warnings found will always be emitted, to disable set to `false`.
+The warnings found will always be emitted.
+To disable, set to `false`.

 #### `failOnError`